Characters: DCAU Batman Beyond

 - Dramatic Deadpan: When he's revived, he puts his tragic past behind him and talks with more emotion.
 When he's betrayed, he still talks more emotionally than he used to, but a few lines are dramatically used in his classic monotone.

-- Driven to Suicide: During "Meltdown," Mr. Freeze tries to reform and becomes able to withstand normal temperatures due to Dr. Stephanie Lake.
-Unfortunately, he reverts back to needing subzero temperatures to survive and is nearly killed by Dr. Lake.
-Fries becomes Mr. Freeze once more for vengeance and tries to destroy the facility he was recreated at, intending to go with it.
-At the end of the episode, he gets a cracked helmet, exposing him to temperatures above zero.
-He stays in a collapsing building which ultimately explodes.
-Terry tries to help him get out, but Mr. Freeze creates a wall of ice to force Terry to leave him behind to die.
+- Driven to Suicide: When he reverts back to needing subzero temperatures to survive and is nearly killed by Dr. Lake when she wants his organs, Freeze snaps and tries to destroy the facility he was recreated at, intending to go with it.
+He gets a cracked helmet an ensuing fight with Blight, exposing him to temperatures above zero.
+Terry tries to help him get out, but Freeze creates a wall of ice to force Terry to leave him behind to die in the collapsing building.

 - He's Back: One of the only classic Batman Rogues to get this treatment, aside from The Joker and Ra's al Ghul.